ptrandev/elucidate/README.md

 ### 1. Methods of Cracking Passwords
 Elucidate uses 4 methods to crack passwords:

   __1. Dictionary of Common Passwords__

 Elucidate will use the "password.txt" file to guess the password.
-It contains safe-for-work (and school) from a book called *Perfect Passwords: Selection, Protection, Authenication* by Mark Burnett (__ISBN-10: 1597490415__).
+It contains only safe-for-work (and school) common passwords from a book called *Perfect Passwords: Selection, Protection, Authenication* by Mark Burnett (__ISBN 978-1597490412__).

-  __2. Combination of Dictionary of Common Passwords__
+  __2. Dictionary of Common Passwords (Plus Plus)__

+This builds upon the the first method.
+It combines two common passwords together, does the same with punctuation seperating the two, and capitalizes the first letters of each word.

+  __3. Numbers Only__

+The script will guess the password only using numbers.
+It will guess up combinations up to 8 characters.

+  __4.